joshbwelll/Subscription-Cancelation-Analysis/README.md

 **Business Recommendations:**
-1. Since most users have selected Expensive and Not Useful as the reasons to cancel, we should roll out better onboarding and provide more help early on in their subscription to ensure users are understanding the product and finding it useful.
-If they find the product more useful and valuable, they also may become less cost-sensitive to the value.
+1. Improve Onboarding & Product Education: Since the most common cancellation reasons are "Expensive" and "Not Useful," we should enhance user onboarding and provide better educational resources early in the subscription lifecycle.
+Ensuring users fully understand and utilize the product's value could reduce price sensitivity and increase engagement.
-2. For cost conscious users, we could also launch a rescue tactic at the beginning of the cancellation workflow that offers them a large discount to stay and not cancel their subscription.
+2. Implement Targeted Retention Offers: For cost-conscious users, we should introduce a retention offer at the beginning of the cancellation process, such as a limited-time discount or extended trial period, to incentivize them to stay.
-Since the most common cancellation reason for the secondary reason is "Went to Competitor", we should research the market and ensure we're keeping up to date with industry trends.
+3. Competitor Analysis & Market Adaptation: As a significant number of users cite "Switched to Competitor" as a secondary cancellation reason, we should conduct market research to stay competitive, ensuring our product and pricing remain aligned with industry standards.

 **Next Steps:**
-Explore the engagement of canceled subscriptions and see how they interacted with the product.
+* Explore the engagement of canceled subscriptions and see how they interacted with the product.
-What features did they or did they not use?
+   * What features did they or did they not use?
 How often did they use the product?
-What if we compare them to non-cancelled subscriptions.
+   * What if we compare them to non-cancelled subscriptions.
 Does anything stand out that could inform future retention efforts?
-Work with the product manager to either understand how we can improve the cancelation workflow by adding in rescue tactics and adding friction without increasing user frustration.
+* Work with the product manager to either understand how we can improve the cancelation workflow by adding in rescue tactics and adding friction without increasing user frustration.
 Otherwise work with the product manager to explore a reduced cancellation workflow.
+* Develop and implement an enhanced onboarding process with guided tutorials and personalized support.
+* Test and evaluate discount-based retention offers to measure effectiveness in reducing churn.
+* Conduct a competitive analysis to assess market trends, pricing, and feature gaps.